-Grab a FREE New York month-to-month residential lease agreement sample and read further about required lease disclosures in New York, optional addendums for things like pets, and how much notice is needed to terminate month-to-month leases in New York.
+Grab our free sample or generate an official New York month-to-month rental agreement for residential use.
+Read further about required disclosures in New York, optional addendums for things like pets, and how much notice is needed to terminate month-to-month leases in New York.

 Click here to view/download the direct PDF file.

 What is a Month-to-Month Residential Lease Agreement?

 The month-to-month residential lease is an agreement between a landlord and a tenant for one month of residency.
 This type of lease is automatically renewed each month unless terminated by the landlord or tenant in accordance with state regulations.
 While it is not legally advised, if there is no verbal or written residential lease agreement, it is implied to operate on a month-to-month basis.

 In the state of New York, a tenant can decide to enter into a long term lease agreement with a landlord, or they can opt for a month to month option that will only hold the tenant responsible for staying in the property for a month at a time.
 If the lease is not going to continue for the next month, the person who is ending the contract must give the other party a 30-day notice.
 In New York, a tenant that has resided in the same unit for more than a year must be given a 60-day notice to vacate the premise.
 This document will serve as a legal agreement that will enforce the tenant’s actions while living in the unit, and it will also give help to enforce the actions of the landlord.

 Typically, a month to month lease does not differ that much from a long term lease; the same type of policies and regulations that are set in one is set in the other and the terms of the lease are agreed upon.
 In general, this type of agreement is typically rolled over to the next month at the end of each month.
 This will continue as long as the rent is paid on time, or the landlord decides that they no longer want the tenant to continue living there.